Each country and state has its own set of electric bicycle laws, but some basic requirements are quite common to most countries.

 Last Word About Electric Bicycle Laws

-While many electric bicycle laws in different countries are very similar, it's important to check out the laws in your local area to make sure you're electric bicycle is in compliance with the law.
-In addition, if you don't know electric bicycle laws in your area, consider this: the police probably don't know the exact rules either.
+While many electric bicycle laws in different countries are very similar, it's important to check out the laws in your local area to make sure you're electric bicycle complies with the law.
+Also, if you don't know electric bicycle laws in your area, consider this: the police probably don't know the exact rules either.
 As long as you're driving safely and wearing a helmet, the police will probably leave you alone.